Knowledge Centre

 Three things are of paramount importance if the CSR function is to perform it's proper role as a contributor to shareholder value and an integrator of societal value and environmental stewardship.

-- There should be a strong and well communicated internal business case for CSR.
+2. There should be a strong and well communicated internal business case for strategic sustainability.
 That is to say that CSR isn’t just about how a company impacts and/or interacts with society, but it is also about how it creates value for the company.
 Too often CSR professionals don’t spend the time and effort to understand how their work is supporting the company – and then spend the time and effort to communicate that internally.

-- No matter where CSR sits inside a company, every department and group in the company should be part ‘owner’ of the CSR function.
+3. No matter where Sustainability sits inside a company, every department and group in the company should be part ‘owner’ of the Sustainability function.
 I often counsel executives, managers and workers on a simple three question approach to driving sustainability.
 I tell them that before any decision or action ask three questions

 a.
 How does this create value or create risk for the business?